truefoundry/elasti/tests/e2e/README.md

 1. Create a new directory in the `tests/e2e/tests/` directory following the KUTTL format, `<number>-<test-name>`.
 2. Define test steps with commands and assertions, in the directory using `<number>-<step-name>.yaml` format.
 3. Add any supporting files or manifests needed
-4. Run the test individually with:
+4. To run the test individually, use:
    ```bash
    make test T=<number>-<test-name>
    ```